sgabriel190/rpi-temperature-django/readme.md

 ### Running the application

-After all those required packages installed, we need to run a celery worker.
+After the packages are installed, the celery worker is ready to run.
 Enter the app folder and execute:
 ```
     $ sudo celery -A temp_website -l info -n worker
 ```
-If you consider usefull runing more than one worker on the machine, it is possible.
-Just run the previous command with a different name in the "-n" argument.
-The workers will automatically syncronize.
+It is possible to have more than one worker on the machine.
+Run the previous command with a different number name for the “-n” argument.
+The workers will automatically synchronize.

 Run the django project from the app folder with:
 ```
     $ sudo python3 manage.py runserver ip:80
 ```

 The ip bit in the command should be the local IPv4 of the machine you are running this app on.
-If it is hard to find out your local network IPv4 run those command (returns 127.0.0.1 on machines having the hostname in /etc/hosts as 127.0.0.1):
+If it is hard to find out your local network IPv4 run these commands:
 ```
     $ python3
     >>>import socket
     >>>socket.gethostbyname_ex(socket.gethostname())[-1][-1]
 ```
+Returns 127.0.0.1 on machines having the hostname in /etc/hosts as 127.0.0.1.

 Browse to /temp_website/settings.py and add your IPv4 address to the ALLOWED_HOSTS list.